Turnage-Digital/Holmes/docs/MODULE_TEMPLATE.md

 ```

 This keeps composition centralized inside `Holmes.App.Server/HostingExtensions`
 and guarantees every module exports the same surface area.
+Repositories are not registered directly; application code
+must request the unit of work and access repositories via its properties to honor the transaction boundary.

 ## Scaffolding Steps